vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/AchAra_temples_maTHas.md

 </details>

+## Popularity
+>  If Advaita Siddanta is useless the why Chinmaya mission, Rama krisha mission etc.... spiritual organisations teaching Advaita Vedanta?  -

+They're useful - They sell other useful things (meditation, stotras, vedic chanting, devotion to saguNa brahma or deities) with a superficial advaita branding (supposed understanding of nirguNa-brahma-vAda).
+Same applies to modern advaitin maTha-s.
+It is a case of misadvertising.

 ## garbha-gRha entrance
 > Kanchi Shankaracharya directly entering into garbhagruh in Chembur Ahobila maTh…
 > You can see [this video](https://www.youtube.com/watch?v=BHgiurVOLxc) especially from 10.37 to 20.00 … grand welcome by srivaihsnvas of ahobila muth and Direct entry and doing Pooja's in garbhagruh 😪- @piyu...1976